mehah/otclient/README.md

 > \[!TIP]
 >
-> if using Nostalrius 7.2, Nekiro TFS-1.5-Downgrades-7.72 OR any protocol below 860 that the walking system is stuttering. set this true. https://github.com/mehah/otclient/blob/main/data/setup.otml#L21
+> if using Nostalrius 7.2, Nekiro TFS-1.5-Downgrades-7.72 OR any protocol below 860 that the walking system is **stuttering**. set this to true. https://github.com/mehah/otclient/blob/main/data/setup.otml#L21

 ## <a name="roadmap">❤️ Roadmap</a>